What Is Living in Annapolis MD Like? 13 Things to Know Before Moving

 Living in Annapolis, MD

-Annapolis is the capital city of Maryland and is ideally situated near the South River, the Severn River, and a 45-minute commute to Washington D.C.
+The city of Annapolis is the capital of Maryland and is ideally situated near the South River, the Severn River, and a 45-minute commute to Washington D.C.
 This east coast city is one of the nation's oldest, so it has a vibrant history, modern attractions, and plentiful amenities.

 Average Cost of Living in Annapolis, MD